WADO

-WADO (1280 AM) is a commercial radio station licensed to New York City.
-It is owned and operated by Uforia Audio Network, a subsidiary of Univision.
-It broadcasts a Spanish-language sports radio format.
+WADO (1280 kHz) is a commercial AM radio station licensed to New York, New York.
+It is owned by Uforia Audio Network, and broadcasts a Spanish-language regional Mexican format.

-By day, WADO is powered at 50,000 watts, the maximum permitted for American AM stations.
-But to protect other stations on 1280 AM from interference, at night it reduces power to 7,200 watts.
+By day, WADO transmits with 50,000 watts, the maximum permitted for American AM stations.
+To protect other stations on 1280 AM from interference, at night it reduces power to 7,200 watts.
 It uses a directional antenna with a four-tower array.
-The transmitter is on New Jersey Route 120 in Carlstadt, New Jersey.
+Its transmitter is on New Jersey Route 120 in Carlstadt, New Jersey.

 Programming

-WADO currently broadcasts all games of the New York Jets, and certain games for the New York Yankees, New York Knicks and New York Islanders.
+WADO currently broadcasts all games of the New York Jets, New York Yankees, and some games of New York Knicks and New York Islanders.
 It previously aired the New York City FC soccer team.